 Detail of outcome

-You can now view the consultation responses and read the consultation response document.
+Visit the Oxford flood scheme consultation webpage to view the consultation responses and read the consultation response document.

 The Environment Agency and their partners are working together to develop a flood alleviation scheme to reduce flood risk to properties, transport links and infrastructure in Oxford.
 In addition, the scheme aims to protect Oxford’s reputation as a thriving commercial centre, and create and maintain recreational and environmental opportunities.